nowcommunity/nowdatabase/README.md

 # Developer instructions

-### Running the project
+### Running the project :rocket:

 1. Run `npm install` in all three folders: Project root, frontend, and backend.
 2. At this point, do the db-restore things as instructed below.
 3. If you have docker compose installed, run `npm run dev` in project root to launch docker in development mode.
-4. Check if it worked: The docker logs should have a line saying database connected successfully.
+4. Check if it worked: The docker logs should have a line saying database connection works.
 Open `localhost:5173` in browser to check if frontend works.

 ### Restoring db from dump :cd:

 1. Make an empty directory `sqlfiles` inside `data` folder which is in the repository root.
 2. Place the database dump files `now_test.sql`, `now_log_test.sql` and `now_view.sql` inside it.
 3. Notice, that the container will have to be able to read these files and execute `data/restore_and_create_user.sql`, so you may have to adjust the necessary rights depending on your operating system.
-4. Then simply run everything by `npm run dev`.

-**How does it work?**

-The mariadb-container by default executes all .sql files it finds in the containers `/docker-entrypoint-initdb.d/` directory when the container is run the first time.
+**How does it work?** The mariadb-container by default executes all .sql files it finds in the containers `/docker-entrypoint-initdb.d/` directory when the container is run the first time.
 The `data` directory is mounted there.
-It cotnains an initialization file (`restore_and_create.sql`) which will then restore the database from the sql-dumpfiles in `sqlfiles/`, and also create a user `'now_test'@'localhost'` with password `mariadb_password` for the database.
+It contains an initialization file (`restore_and_create.sql`) which will then restore the database from the sql-dumpfiles in `sqlfiles/`, and also create a user `'now_test'@'localhost'` with a password defined as MARIADB_PASSWORD in the .db.dev.env file for the database.

-**Test that it worked:**
+### Accessing database inside docker

-`docker exec -it nowdb-db mariadb -u now_test -p`.
-Enter the password `mariadb_password`.
+`docker exec -it nowdb-db mariadb -u now_test -p --database now_test`.
+Enter the password defined in `.db.dev.env`, the default is`mariadb_password`.

-Select database with `USE now_test;`.

-Execute query: `select loc_name from now_loc where loc_name like "amb%";` which should print 9 rows if everything went right.

 ### Sequelize models